Black-DeathZ/Dns/README.md

 # How To Remove Ban From computer after using games Cheats ?

-* tip 1 : flush dns lot of games  gave ban in dns like pubg .(i notice that facebook i using this method to ban your device if you create lot of accounts )..
+* tip 1 : flush dns lot of games  gave ban in dns like pubg .(i notice that facebook is using this method to ban your device if you create lot of accounts )..

 * tip 2 : use ware application for windows (google it ) to change ur pc's hardware id (HDD-network adapter's mac address) ..
 80% of games gave ban in mac so its too important to change it / if you playing a  high secure game like fortnite you should change the mac every 30sec or 1 min to "delay" the ban .
 > Note: dont close TMAC after changing mac Adress.